18F/18f.gsa.gov/_join/index.md

 Step increases are the most common kind of raise for GS employees, and the waiting period depends on the step.
 Steps two, three, and four have a one-year period for step increases.
 Steps five, six, and seven are two years.
 Steps eight, nine, and ten are three years.
 So if you come in at step one, the following year you will be a step two.
 If you come in at a step six, it will take two years to be a step seven.

-Bonuses generally come after the year-end review process in late September.
+Bonuses generally come after the year-end review process in late September, and are awarded based on the results of that review.
 You must be an 18F employee for at least three months to get a performance review.
 Bonuses are either a small percentage of your annual salary or additional paid time off.

 -----